vboyev-MSFT/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 This article provides a workflow for piloting and deploying Microsoft Defender for Identity in your organization.
 You can use these recommendations to onboard Microsoft Defender for Identity as an individual cybersecurity tool or as part of an end-to-end solution with Microsoft Defender XDR.

 This article assumes you have a production Microsoft 365 tenant and are piloting and deploying Microsoft Defender for Identity in this environment.
-This practice will maintain any settings and customizations you configure during your pilot for your full deployment.
+This practice will maintain any settings and customizations you configure during your pilot for your [full deployment](/defender-for-identity/deploy/deploy-defender-identity).

-Defender for Office 365 contributes to a Zero Trust architecture by helping to prevent or reduce business damage from a breach.
+Defender for Identity contributes to a Zero Trust architecture by helping to prevent or reduce business damage from a breach.
 For more information, see the [Prevent or reduce business damage from a breach](/security/zero-trust/adopt/prevent-reduce-business-damage-breach) business scenario in the Microsoft Zero Trust adoption framework.

 ## End-to-end deployment for Microsoft Defender XDR